kryptokrona/kryptokrona-docs/docs/guides/mining/Mining-with-SBC.md

 Your terminal should display the contents of `config.json`.

 * In order to mine TurtleCoin, we tell XMRig what algorithm you want to mine.
-Look out for the `"algo":` setting and change it to `"algo": "cryptonight-pico/trtl",`
+Look out for the `"algo":` setting and change it to `"algo": "cryptonight-pico",`

 * In place of `"url": "donate.v2.xmrig.com:3333",` you'll need to choose a pool to mine towards.
 Make sure to choose the right port.
-You can check the full list of pools [here](https://github.com/turtlecoin/turtlecoin/wiki/pools).
+You can learn more about choosing a pool [here](Pools).

 * Instead of `"user": "YOUR_WALLET_ADDRESS",` simply paste your TurtleCoin wallet address.